Behaviorism

 What is behaviorism?

-Behaviorism is a philosophy in the field of psychology that theorizes that all behaviors are learned through conditioning.
-Although it explores thoughts, emotions, and feelings, this approach centers more on how people act in their daily lives.
-It can overlook a person’s inward experience and focus on their outward behavior.
+Behaviorism is a philosophy in the field of psychology that theorizes that all human behavior is learned through conditioning.
+Although it explores thoughts, emotions, and feelings, behavior analysis centers more on how people act in their daily lives.
+It can overlook a person’s inward experience and focus on their observable behavior.

 Behaviorism rose to popularity more significantly at the beginning of the 20th century.
 In the present day, behaviorism-based findings are often used alongside other theories and therapies that acknowledge the "unseen" and internal processes people can have—such as thinking, feeling, memory, and hereditary factors.